 How do you overcome cynicism in an environment determined to maintain it?

 On a personal level, cynicism is for cowards.
-To be alive in this universe of mostly dead space is a miracle.
-To be born on this planet in a time and a country with clean running water, electricity and public schools is an additional miracle.
-To even be able to read and write and think well enough to have a professional job to complain about is a third.
+To be alive in this mostly dead universe is a miracle.
+To be born in a time and a country with clean running water, electricity and public schools is another.
+To be able to read, write and think well enough to complain coherently is a third.
 When it comes down to it, cynics are simply not paying attention.

-If you are powerful, you can only change a culture one person at a time.
+Even if you are powerful, you can only change a culture one person at a time.
 See how to fix a team for advice on how to lead change.
 All change starts small.
 It must be grown, not constructed.

 If you have no power, but have the choice, there is no shame in leaving a situation.
 It’s brave to quit in our culture if it’s for the right reasons.
 Only by leaving a bad situation do you give yourself the opportunity to create a better one.

 “In this very real world, good doesn’t drive out evil.
 Evil doesn’t drive out good.
 But the energetic displaces the passive.” – William Bernbach